taishi-i/awesome-ChatGPT-repositories/README.md

  * [chatgpt-desktop](https://github.com/inplex-sys/chatgpt-desktop) - ChatGPT in windows including AIPRM in it ( for people who can't install it on firefox )
  * [superpower-chatgpt](https://github.com/saeedezzati/superpower-chatgpt) - ChatGPT with superpowers!
 Search chat history, create folders, export all chats, pin messages, access thousands of community prompts, incognito mode, language and tone selection, and many more features
  * [show-me-chatgpt-plugin](https://github.com/bra1ndump/show-me-chatgpt-plugin) - Create and edit diagrams in ChatGPT
+ * [ChatGPT-Plugins](https://github.com/serp-ai/chatgpt-plugins) - Repo for giving ChatGPT the ability to use web browsing, python code execution, and custom plugins

 |Name|GitHub Stars|Language|License|